Google Translate Disclaimer

 https://www.simcoemuskokahealth.org/HealthUnit/About/Reports/Annual-Report-2020-2021

 their full health potential.
-EXCELLENCE We believe in providing the highest quality programs, hazards that arise from our built and natural environments.
+EXCELLENCE We believe in providing the highest quality programs and services, that arise from our built and natural environments.
 Safe Water Program continued with efforts to prevent or reduce the burden of water-borne illnesses and injury related to drinking and recreational water through on-going response to adverse water conditions, and where required, issuing boil water and/or drinking water orders and public notices.
 Public health inspectors assessed risk

 Measles